Bucknell-DATA306-F25/eda_activity/README.md

 learn more about the EAMMi2 study [here](https://osf.io/te54b/)."

 We will be working with a reduced version of the original EAMMi2 data.

+## Task

+Go through my checklist and learn some things about the data.
+Be ready to report back at the end of class.